acend/cilium-basics-training/content/en/docs/02/02/_index.md

 kube-system   cilium-pre-flight-check-skglp              1/1     Running   0               63s
 ```

-The pods are `READY` therefore we can delete the `cilium-preflight` release again with:
+The pods are `READY` with a value of `1/1` and therefore we can delete the `cilium-preflight` release again with:

 ```bash
 helm delete cilium-preflight --namespace=kube-system